There have been a few questions that have been, um, frequently asked. Hence, the FAQ’s!

-A: On Wednesday, MAY 29, click the links that we’ll provide to go to the CURE event page.
-Choose a child (or 3!) that you would like to help give a smile to.
-The CURE page will walk you through what to do.
+A: On Wednesday, November 6, click the links that we’ll provide to go to the Compassion event page.
+The Compassion page will walk you through what to do.

 After you’ve given, come back to the Facebook page and tell us that you shared.
-If you’re feeling brave, snap a picture of yourself, makeup-less and unshaven!
+If you’re feeling brave, tell us what meal you decided to share!

-2. Do I have to wait until the day of the next event (MAY 29)?
-I have an important meeting and really need to look my best that day!
+2. Do I have to wait until the day of the next event (November 6)?
+I have an important lunch meeting with my boss!

 A: No biggie.
-Do it May 27.
-Or May 11.
-May 11 is actually a really good day, as it’s my birthday!
+Do it November 7.
+Or November 5.
 The links and info will be up very soon to give you the ability to participate when you can.
 Just participate!

 3. How do I know that this isn’t a scam?

 A: Well, first, we (smallsacrifice) don’t actually touch any money.
 I think my grandmother is going to mail me a check because she doesn’t have a cell phone or a PayPal account, but other than that, we’re just traffic cops.
 We are simply directing the money to the organization that will make your money make a difference.
 For Share Your Lunch Day, we partnered with Feed My Starving Children, which has over 25 years of experience, and last year delivered over 150 million meals.
 They received an amazing 4-star and 69/70 rating from Charity Navigator, an esteemed independent charity rating site.
-Our partner for the smiles campaign is CURE International, which has almost 20 years and almost 2 million patients of experience.
+Our partner for the smiles campaign was CURE International, which has almost 20 years and almost 2 million patients of experience.
+Compassion International has been around for almost 70 years and currently helps sponsor over 1 million children.
 We pick partners that make sense so that you don’t have to do the legwork.

-Please, feel free to reach out to Feed My Starving Children (contact info here) and CURE and ask them about the legitimacy of this endeavor.
+Please, feel free to reach out to Feed My Starving Children (contact info here), CURE, and Compassion and ask them about the legitimacy of this endeavor.